slaveOftime/Fun.Blazor/Docs/10 About/README.md

 |       RenderWithFunBlazorCE |   731.1 ns | 14.07 ns | 21.49 ns | 0.1173 |     736 B |
 | RenderWithFunBlazorTemplate | 2,569.9 ns | 42.22 ns | 39.50 ns | 0.6752 |   4,240 B |

 ## Simple demo

-Below is a very simple counter which is using adaptive model.
+Here is a basic counter that uses an adaptive model:

 {{Counter}}

-Another demo by by using html.comp.
+Another demo that uses html.inject:

 {{BlazorStyleComp}}

 ## How does this work?

-Fun.Blazor's concept is very simple, provide a bunch of delegates to let **blazor** to handle.
+Fun.Blazor provides a series of delegates for Blazor to handle.
+For example, when you write:

-When you write things like:

 ```fsharp
 let demo =